RumblingLump/anxiety/scenes/act1.md

 (...2500)

 {{if _.parasite}}
-b: Besides, can't party, we need to do work or we're a terrible society-parasite!
+b: Besides, can't party, we need to do work or we're a terrible society-parasite!§
 {{/if}}

 `hong({mouth:"anger", eyes:"anger"});`

 h: GOD.
-If it'll make you shut up, fine.
+If it'll make you shut up, fine.§

-h: I'll say no.
+h: Jag säger nej.§

 `_.partyinvite="no"`